 Like Montreal, the city of Toronto is made up of the surrounding municipalities: Markham (North York), Scarborough, Etobicoke, East York, Vaughan (York) and downtown.
-The city has a public transportation service for residents who do not own a personal vehicle.
+The city has a public transport service for residents who do not have a personal vehicle.
 Toronto Transit Commission is a very popular service with a number of bus routes and trains connecting to GO Transit and bus services.

 The distance between Montreal and Toronto can vary depending on the speed of your vehicle and your route.
 Often the trip can take four to six hours.
-It is therefore important to ask the moving company if they are familiar with the road network of Toronto, such as the Crown Highway 401, 404, the QEW (Queen Elizabeth Expressway) as well as the Don Valley Park Road and the newest road system known as the 407 Toll Expressway.
+It is therefore important to ask the moving company if they are familiar with the Toronto road network, such as the Crown Highway 401, 404, the QEW (Queen Elizabeth Expressway) as well as the Don Valley Park Road and the newest road system known as the 407 Toll Expressway.

 The 407 has already been running for over a decade, but driving on the 407 requires paying a toll which will be sent to your current address located on your vehicle license plate.